The Founding Dean Christopher Arterton Scholarship Fund

 Created by the Class of 2009, The Linda Johnson Memorial Fund is in memory of Professor Johnson's late wife Linda Johnson.
 This fund is a testament to not only the memory of Linda Johnson, but to the profound effect that Professor Johnson has had on his students from year to year.
 The strength of both Dr. Johnson and his wife, throughout both her life and her illness, was an inspiration to all who were around them.

 The Jack Gerard Endowment

 The Jack Gerard Endowment provides a scholarship for students who studied as undergraduates at Brigham Young University in Provo, Utah.
-The donor, Jack Gerard is a member of the GSPM Board of Advisors and an alumnus of BYU.
+The donor, Jack Gerard is a former member of the GSPM Board of Advisors and an alumnus of BYU.

 The Kelly J. Purcell Credit Union Memorial Fund